TungPham1999/todoapp/README.md

 ### why do your context ?

 Problem:
-1.Prop drilling is the processing of getting data from component A to component Z by passing it through multiple layers.
+1. Prop drilling is the processing of getting data from component A to component Z by passing it through multiple layers.
 So it make the project messed up.
-2.Further, if you want to change state of function parent 1 from grade 10 of parent it, you need 10 functions to do it.
+2. Further, if you want to change state of function parent 1 from grade 10 of parent it, you need 10 functions to do it.
 That's ridiculous.

 Solution: Use context API.

 With problem 1:  Very simple, you set up a Context Provider and define the data you need to contain it.
 And get it with Context Consumer whenever you need to use the data in the store.
 With problem 2: We define a function on the state of the AppProvider context, and do the required updates onto the state data.
 Having the action defined we can use it through a AppContext.Consumer and call it in through any event.